 - President – Heather Schechter, Director of Marketing at Sunrise Management & Consulting

-- Treasurer – Michael Mullaney, Manager, Public Relations & Digital Communications, St. Peters Health Partners
+- President-Elect – Michael Mullaney, Manager, Public Relations & Digital Communications, St. Peters Health Partners

 - Assembly Delegate – Paul Larrabee, APR, Executive Vice President and Managing Director, Corning Place Communications